 If you are interested in registering for TPO Challenger, in the ‘Test details’ page of the registration form, select ‘Middle School Maths Challenger’ or ‘Middle School Science Challenger’ as your test track.

-Date: CENTA Teaching Professionals’ Olympiad (TPO) 2017 was held on December 9th (Saturday).
+Date: CENTA Teaching Professionals’ Olympiad (TPO) 2018 will be held on December 8th (Saturday).

 * Both in-station and out-station participants need to take care of their own travel and other arrangements and expenses.